Anthony Spero: Biography

 "Spero was a large man with dark hair, a dark complexion and was good looking in a rough way" Philip Carlo wrote.
 "He was fair, smart, and exceedingly well versed in the ways of the street".

 According to the testimony of boss-turned-informant Joe Massino, Anthony Spero was inducted into the Bonanno crime family by Carmine Galante on June 14, 1977.
 The ceremony was held in a Queens bar, and among those inducted were Massino, Joseph Chilli, Jr., Peter Monteleone and several other men.

-A reserved and low profile man, Spero's hobby was breeding racing pigeons in coops on the roof of a Bensonhurst building.
+A reserved and low-profile man, Spero's hobby was breeding racing pigeons in coops on the roof of a Bensonhurst building.
 To avoid electronic surveillance from law enforcement, Spero sometimes held crew meetings on the same rooftop.
 Spero was married with two daughters, Jill and Diana, and owned a home in Staten Island.

 One of Spero's most lucrative enterprises was selling stolen fireworks.
 He owned huge warehouses of fireworks and made close to $5 million a year selling them.
 Every Fourth of July, Spero would stage a fireworks display on Bath Avenue in Bath Beach, Brooklyn that allegedly cost him several hundred thousand dollars.
-For these parties, Spero also supplied food that was said to be enough to feed all of Bensonhurst, Brooklyn."
+For these parties, Spero also supplied food that was said to be enough to feed all of Bensonhurst, Brooklyn.
 Spero was a close associate of Colombo crime family capo Gregory Scarpa and Lucchese crime family capo and future underboss Anthony Casso.
 Following the death of Alphonse Indelicato and the indictment of his son Anthony Indelicato, Bonanno mobster Thomas Pitera became close to Spero.
 Spero later inducted Pitera into the Bonanno crime family at an initiation ceremony at the house of Bonanno capo Frank Lino.

 Murders

 In 1990, Spero ordered the murder of Louis Tuzzio, a Bonanno associate who had botched a mob killing.
 An ambitious gangster, Tuzzio had offended Spero by demanding to become a made man.
 In January 1990, Tuzzio was found dead in his car in Brooklyn with a bullet wound in the back of the head.
 In 1991, Spero ordered the murder of Vincent Bickelman, a burglar from Brooklyn.
 In August 1991, Bickelman had broken into the home of Spero's daughter Jill and stolen her jewelry and a fur coat.
 On September 15, 1991, Bickelman's body, with six bullet wounds, was discovered near his apartment in Bath Beach.
 Bickelman was allegedly murdered by Bonanno associate Paul Gulino, an ambitious young mobster who ran the Bath Avenue Crew.

 In 1993, Spero ordered Gulino's murder.
-In July of that year, during an argument with Spero at the Bath Beach social club, Gulino made physical contact with the inducted member, a cardinal sin of Cosa Nostra protocol.
+In July that year, during an argument with Spero at the Bath Beach social club, Gulino made physical contact with the inducted member, a cardinal sin of Cosa Nostra protocol.
 Two weeks later, Gulino's parents discovered him shot to death in their kitchen.